rvatsavai/rvatsavai.github.io/_research/systems-hpc.md

         compute clusters at Oak Ridge leadership computing facility.
 Our experiments showed significant reduction in computing time from days to seconds compared to the standard Cholesky decomposition based GP learning on a 128 node SGI Altrix ICE 8200 cluster.
         This solution was operationalized at Oak Ridge for regional scale continuous biomass monitoring using MODIS satellite based daily
         NDVI time series.
-In addition to publishing several papers in leading conferences and journals, the project won ORNL Lab Director's best LDRD project for the year 2010.
+In addition to publishing several papers in leading conferences and journals, the project won the <span style="color:red">ORNL Lab Director's best LDRD project award </span> for the year 2010.
         <ul>
           <li>Varun Chandola, Ranga Raju Vatsavai: A scalable gaussian process analysis algorithm for biomass monitoring.
             Statistical Analysis and Data Mining 4(4): 430-445 (2011) </li>